-Through high-impact research and publications spanning the design fields, the Stuckeman Center will contribute to society’s understanding and application of computing and information technologies in the production of built environments across scales – from cities to territories, buildings, products, and interfaces.
+Through high-impact research and publications spanning the design fields, the SCDC will contribute to society’s understanding and application of computing and information technologies in the production of built environments across scales – from cities to territories, buildings, products, and interfaces.

 The Stuckeman Center’s mission is to become a design research and learning center of international relevance.
 This entails fostering an open and multidisciplinary culture of research that engages faculty, doctoral researchers as well as master and undergraduate students.
-Beyond the Stuckeman School’s three excellent design programs in architecture, landscape architecture and graphic design, the center will take advantage of Penn State’s status as one of the United States’ largest and most important public research universities, to initiate design-centered collaborations with partners in the scientific fields and the humanities.
+Beyond the Stuckeman School’s three excellent design programs in architecture, landscape architecture, and graphic design, the center will take advantage of Penn State’s status as one of the largest and most important public research universities in the United States to initiate design-centered collaborations with partners in the scientific fields and the humanities.
 Furthermore, the center will form and maintain alliances with peer centers in academia and industry both nationally and internationally.

 The Stuckeman Center Laboratory

-The Center is headquartered in the Stuckeman Center Laboratory – a large and beautiful space in the first floor of the Stuckeman School.
-The laboratory hosts various projects led by Faculty and Post-Doctoral Fellows, involving graduate, undergraduate and visiting students as research assistants.
+The Center is headquartered in the Stuckeman Center Laboratory – a large and beautiful space on the first floor of the Stuckeman Family Building on the University Park capus.
+The laboratory hosts various projects led by faculty and post-doctoral Fellows, involving graduate, undergraduate, and visiting students as research assistants.

 The Stuckeman Center encompasses a number of state-of-the-art facilities including an Immersive Environments Laboratory (currently under re-construction), the Stuckeman Center Laboratory, and a Digital Fabrication Laboratory including an architectural robotics lab.
 The Stuckeman School is part of the College of Arts & Architecture, a vibrant arts and design community also comprising the School of Music, the School of Theatre, the School of Visual Arts, and the Department of Art History, along with the Palmer Museum of Art and the Center for the Performing Arts.

-The Stuckeman Center is currently a implementing initiatives to improve the dissemination of its work to the Stuckeman community, and to society at large. better communicating the value of the research and advanced instruction taking place in the Center.
+The Stuckeman Center is currently a implementing initiatives to improve the dissemination of its work – to the Stuckeman community and to society at large – and better communicating the value of the research and advanced instruction taking place in the Center.
 We plan to tackle this challenge through two initiatives.
-First, it is organizing a yearly Open House event in the Stuckeman Center Laboratory: a one-day event showcasing the finished and ongoing projects through demos, an exhibition, and talks.
+First, we are organizing a yearly open house event in the Stuckeman Center Laboratory.
+This is a one-day event showcasing the finished and ongoing projects of the Center through demos, an exhibition, and talks.
 All school students and faculty are invited.
-Second, the design and development of a high quality, media-rich and responsive website for the Stuckeman Center highlighting its projects and teams, as a “Lab of Labs.”
+Second, the design and development of a high quality, media-rich, and responsive website for the Stuckeman Center highlighting its projects and teams, as a “Lab of Labs.”